-My Richard L. Morin Fellowship Experience
+My Experience: Richard L. Morin PhD, Fellowship in Medical Physics

 The ACR is more than accreditation and medical physics is more than an annoying class.